 Oral comfrey products have been banned in the U.S. and many European countries, but you can still find creams and ointments for the skin.

-Comfrey ointments (containing 5 - 20% comfrey), creams, poultices, and liniments are made from the fresh or dried herb, leaf, or root of comfrey species.
+Comfrey ointments (containing 5 to 20% comfrey), creams, poultices, and liniments are made from the fresh or dried herb, leaf, or root of comfrey species.
 Use only products made from leaves of common comfrey.

 Be sure to buy comfrey products from companies with good reputations.
 Follow dosage recommendations below.